- Getting there and getting around

 Carnarvon Gorge is between Roma and Emerald.
-From Roma, drive 90km north to Injune then a further 160km along the Carnarvon Highway to the signed Carnarvon Gorge turn-off.
+From Roma, drive 90km north to Injune then a further 111km along the Carnarvon Highway to the signed Carnarvon Gorge turn-off.
 From Emerald, drive 65km south to Springsure then 70km east to Rolleston, and a further 61km to the Carnarvon turnoff.

 No fuel is available after leaving Rolleston or Injune.
 The nearest vehicle and tyre repair facilities are at Roma and Springsure.

-The 45km road to the park has 15km of unsealed gravel surface.
+The 45km road into the park has 15km of unsealed gravel surface.
 This road can become impassable after rain and is suitable for conventional vehicles and caravans in dry weather only.
 Please check with Queensland Government traffic and travel information (13 19 40) or RACQ for the latest road conditions.

 The Carnarvon Gorge visitor area has wheelchair-accessible toilets, picnic tables and disability car parking.

 Carnarvon Creek has carved a winding course through sandstone over millions of years.
 Photo: Robert Ashdown, NPSR.